Nissan Silvia: S13

-In 1998, the S13 Silvia was resurrected, in part, by a variant produced by Japanese tuning company Kid's Heart for Nissan called the Sileighty, featuring the 180SX hatchback body with the front end of the Silvia, with only about 500 units being produced.
+In May 1998, the S13 Silvia was resurrected, in part, by a variant produced by Japanese tuning company Kid's Heart for Nissan called the Sileighty, featuring the 180SX hatchback body with the front end of the Silvia.
+Despite being a modified car, the original Sileighty was sold through Nissan dealers, with only about 500 units being produced.
 Originally created by Japanese enthusiasts for their own 180SXs, the Sileighty remains a common modification for both the 180SX and 240SX fastback.
 It was then followed up by another version of the Silvia known as the Onevia.
 Based on the chassis of the S13 Silvia coupé, the front end was replaced with the front end of a 180SX.
 The Onevia was never retailed as a complete car in Japan (though it was in North America: the coupé version of the 240SX uses the same body shell as the S13 Silvia but with the 180SX/240SX nose).
 A Sileighty appears in the Japanese manga and anime series Initial D (based around the Japanese motorsports of tōge and drifting), where it was featured in one of the earliest battles in the manga and one of the last battles in the First Stage anime.

 Mitsuoka also produced a limited-run retro-styled car based on the S13 Silvia called the Le-Seyde, which was built in a very limited series in 1990.
 It uses the S13 Silvia's centre portion, engine, and underpinnings.